jronallo/microdata_schemaorg_example/source/code4lib.html.md

 technologies on a
 site for discovery of cultural heritage materials.
 Along the way, some tools for implementers will be introduced.
-Issues with applying this to cultural heritage materials will crop up along with opportunities for the cultural sector to improve the situation.
+Issues with applying these technologies to cultural heritage materials will crop up along with opportunities for the cultural sector to improve the situation.

 Foundation
 ----------